sanju-nair/sanju-nair.github.io/index.md

 ## Featured Case Studies

 ### 📌 [Java Download Service - Modernizing Oracle Java Distribution](./java-download-service.html)
-**Target:** Developers & DevOps | **Role:** Principal PM | **Impact:** 🚀 100k+ Downloads
+**Target:** Developers & DevOps | **Role:** Product Manager | **Impact:** 🚀 100k+ Downloads

 **The Challenge:**
-To accelerate adoption, I steered the product strategy to target **Developers**, recognizing they represented a far larger user base than our traditional System Administrator persona.
+To accelerate adoption of Java Management Service, I steered the product strategy to target **Developers**, recognizing they represented a far larger user base than our traditional System Administrator persona.
 I evaluated high-friction areas—including **Migration** and **Performance Analysis**—but identified **Secure Oracle Java Downloads** as the most critical and fastest-to-market opportunity.
 The key challenge was friction: Oracle Java downloads required manual license acceptance, rendering them unusable for modern CI/CD automation.

 **The Solution:**
 I differentiated the product by extending standard direct downloads with **script-friendly automation**.
 By applying "Systems Thinking," I championed reusing 70% of our **proven delivery infrastructure** to build a lightweight **token-based license system**.
 This enabled secure, automated Oracle Java downloads while cutting time-to-market in half.